Red rock ending view of the Boynton Canyon trail

 Towering red rock vistas along the Boynton Canyon trail in Sedona, Arizona

-Boynton Canyon is one of Sedona’s most interesting hikes.
-Featuring diverse scenery changes, powerful vortex energy (Boynton is one of 4 vortex hikes), and wide open views of towering red rock formations, it’s a must-hike while in town.
 Fortunately, this trail is mostly shady, and therefore, a great summer choice.
-Although Boynton is nearly 3 miles each way, the trail is mostly flat with minimal elevation gain.
+Although this trail is a bit longist at 3 miles each way, there is not much elevation gain.
 Despite the immense beauty, it remains pretty quiet and you should not see more than a handful of hikers around at any given time.

 Distance: 3 miles out-and-back